micro-ROS/micro-ROS.github.io/_docs/tutorials/core/microxrcedds_rmw_configuration/index.md

 Both, best-effort and reliable streams, have a raw buffer (`uint8_t` array) associated with them, but the layout is different.

 On the one hand, best-effort streams could be interpreted as a single message queue.
-Therefore, the raw buffer is use simple buffer where only one message is popped/pushed.
+Therefore, the raw buffer a single data buffer where only one message is popped/pushed.

 ![](./imgs/best_effort_stream.svg)